inraito/open-energistics/doc/OpenEnergistics/class/storage/ItemStackDescriptor.md

 # ItemStack Descriptor
-This class is used to provides information about an ItemStack, typically acquired by [ME Switching Card](../../../component/MESwitchingCard.md).
+This class is used to provide information about an ItemStack, typically acquired by [ME Switching Card](../../../component/MESwitchingCard.md).

 ```json